Understanding a Caregiver’s Stress Level and What to Do About It

-Caring for an older adult is a tough job that naturally causes a lot of stress.
+Caring for an older adult is a tough job that naturally causes significant stress.
 But a big problem with caregiver stress is that many caregivers don’t realize how stressed they truly are.

 That’s because stress is sneaky and often creeps up on you.
 It can do significant damage to your body and mind before you even notice.